System Design Space

 Related chapter

-A detailed long-term plan for developing skills for each step of the interview.
+A detailed long-term plan for building the skills behind each interview step.

 Read chapter

-A complete collection of book reviews on distributed systems, architecture, microservices, DDD and SRE - with key ideas and practical conclusions
+A curated set of books on distributed systems, architecture, microservices, DDD, and SRE, with key ideas and practical takeaways for preparation.

 Conclusion

-In the next chapter we will look at short-term preparation tactics - what to do, if the interview is in a week.
+In the next chapter, we will move to short-term tactics: what to do when the interview is only a week or two away.

 Sources and additional materials